 The parish Rebuild and Diocese of Rochester Committees, headed by Parochial Administrator Father Paul Bonacci and Committee Chair Brian Porter, worked with Liturgical Designer Rolf Rohn and his team to create a space that would preserve their rich history, strengthen their Catholic identity, and nurture the diverse community while satisfying Universal Church and USCCB guidelines as well as local building codes (including ADA compliancy).

-They brought Rolf on early in the project, and he designed every last detail of the church to provide an inspiring new building with a traditional rectangular shape that would provide a greater sense of gathering around the altar and Reserved Eucharist.
-The new space delivers seating for over 750 people with clear sightlines to enhance participation in the liturgy, space for the music ministry, a chapel for private prayer, a covered portico, and an open garden and gathering area.
-A state-of-the-art lighting system with easily controlled focal and scene illumination emphasizes the art and liturgies.
-As a meaningful touch for a community that endured so much, Rolf created a spotlight to cast a breathtaking shadow of the crucified Christ rising triumphantly above the Tabernacle.
+They brought Rolf on early in the project, and he designed every last detail of the church to provide an inspiring new building with a traditional rectangular shape that fosters a greater sense of gathering around the altar and Reserved Eucharist.
+The new space offers seating for over 750 people with clear sightlines to enhance participation in the liturgy, space for the music ministry, a chapel for private prayer, a covered portico, and an open garden and gathering area.
+Carefully designed church lighting provides flexible focal and ambient illumination to support worship and highlight the artwork, while a spotlight casts a breathtaking shadow of the crucified Christ rising triumphantly above the Tabernacle—a meaningful touch for a community that endured so much.